 Left 4 Dead 2 Review

-Left 4 Dead 2 feels like a fully-featured sequel that stays true to its predecessor and ups the ante overall.
+A fully-featured sequel that stays true to its predecessor and ups the ante overall.

 Just over one year ago, Left 4 Dead landed on the PC and Xbox 360, quickly exploding into one of the most highly regarded and recommended games of last year’s holiday season.
 Undoubtedly, it was one of the best multiplayer games of 2008 but was criticized for its low amount of content overall, despite the game’s extremely high replayability.
 Releasing exactly one year after the first, Left 4 Dead 2 has already seen a lot of criticism for having the potential of being underdeveloped and unnecessarily sped through production.
 So did Valve jump the gun on a sequel or does Left 4 Dead 2 make the zombie apocalypse more exciting than the first time around?

 There is smoke, fire, and rain aplenty throughout